LEROY FINKEL FELLOWSHIP

 Searching for the Next LeRoy…

 We are looking for more innovators like LeRoy and want to leverage CUE’s network to share their best ideas.
-The Awards Committee will select four finalists from among each year’s applicants to present their ‘Big Idea’ on stage at CUE’s Spring Conference before a panel of edu-rock stars.
+The Awards Committee will select three finalists from among each year’s applicants to present their ‘Big Idea’ on stage at CUE’s Spring Conference before a panel of edu-rock stars.
 On stage, each Finalist will present for 5 minutes on an even bigger version of their idea.

 The Fellow will receive a $2,000 grant and will be given a mentor and invited to write a feature about their idea in OnCUE.
-The three finalists will each receive $1,000 to implement their idea and will be invited to write and be featured in our OnCUE as well.
+The two finalists will each receive $1,000 to implement their idea and will be invited to write and be featured in our OnCUE as well.

 Any part or full-time K-20 educator that is a member of CUE working within California or Nevada is eligible to apply.
 To be considered as a finalist or for the full fellowship, present their idea on during the Spring CUE Conference in March.
 The selected Fellow should be willing and able to perform the duties and attend the events below before applying.